stronnag/msp_set_rx/README.md

 $ ./msp_set_rx -d /dev/ttyUSB0 [-b baud]
 # and hence, probably, for example
 C:\> msp_set_rx.exe -d COM42 -b 115200
+# Arm on switch 5 (set range as 1800-2100 in CLI/configurator)
+# ./msp_set_rx -A 5 -d /dev/ttyACM0
 ```

 ### Arm / Disarm test

-The application can also test arm / disarm, with the `-a` option (where the iNav versions supporting stick arming).
+The application can also test arm / disarm, with the `-a` option (where the iNav versions supporting stick arming) (or -A n for switch arming).
 In this mode, the application:

 * Sets a quiescent state for 30 seconds
 * Arms using the customary stick command